ConstellationApps/Forms/docs/user/widget-overview.rst

    :scale: 75%
    :align: center

-The signature field includes a box for a user to type thier name or signature, and a box which when clicked satisfies the conditions in the United States for a signature.
+The signature field includes a box for a user to type their name or signature, and a box which when clicked satisfies the conditions in the United States for a signature.
 Before using this system for cases where a signature needs to be legally binding, you should consult with